metaabhinav/july-october_goal_ml/README.md

 In this Final Project I have to apply several different supervised machine learning techniques to the "mammographic masses" public data set, and see which one yields the highest accuracy as measured with K-Fold cross validation (K=10).
 Apply:
-Decision tree
+Decision tree,
-Random forest
+Random forest,
-KNN
+KNN,
-Naive Bayes
+Naive Bayes,
-SVM
+SVM,
-Logistic Regression
+Logistic Regression,